 Communication.
 Ability to communicate effectively, write effectively, read, comprehend, and follow complicated verbal and written instructions.

 Ability to meet the knowledge, skills, abilities, physical requirements, and working conditions set forth in this position description and on the attached Physical Demands Assessment.

 Communicates with the emergency coordinator (EC) or Environmental Focal Point/Environmental Manager (EFP/EM) regarding environmental management activities.

-Understands and responds effectively to EC directions during emergencies by being familiar with emergency procedures, equipment, and systems as necessary.
-Implements contingency plan to the level required by position.
+Understands and responds effectively to EC directions during emergencies by being familiar with emergency procedures, equipment, and systems, as necessary.
+Implements contingency plan to the level required by the position.

 Understands, completes, and maintains environmental documentation for which the individual is trained, or as directed by the EC, EFP, or EM (i.e., inspections, labeling, record keeping, maintenance of equipment, etc.).
 Reports to the EC, EFP, or EM on the status of assigned responsibilities.

 Recognizes waste streams and minimizes waste generation, through prudent use of materials, proper disposal and segregation as directed during training or by the EC, EFP/EM.
 Understands and practices proper accumulation and storage requirements for wastes.

 Complies with environmental regulations when using, dispensing, or handling hazardous and non-hazardous materials and wastes.